 TRECA is aware that parents/guardians are the key to student success and have involved research-based practices in our process to ensure parents/guardians have the tools to support successful students.
 We provide teachers and staff with intensive training in the areas of strength-based family support, provided by Dr. Steve Gavazzi from The Ohio State University, and understanding poverty, provided by Aha Processes (Ruby Payne).
 Our parents/guardians are surveyed regarding likes, dislikes, and needs several times a year.
 Our team compiles information, which impacts our planning and drives our choices for parent/guardian engagement activities.
 The following TRECA parent/guardian information is provided to help our parents/guardians better support their child’s educational success.

 For additional information, please contact Mrs. Staton at email@example.com or 888-828-4798, ext: 2310.

 The Board values the involvement of each parent in support of their child’s education.
-Furthermore, the board of trustees acknowledges its responsibility to provide open communications with parents regarding not only their child’s achievement and academic and social needs, but opportunities for parents to participate in other aspects of the operation of the school.
+Furthermore, the board of trustees acknowledges its responsibility to provide open communications with parents/guardians regarding not only their child’s achievement and academic and social needs, but opportunities for parents to participate in other aspects of the operation of the school.

 As required by O.R.C.
-3313.666(B)(11) TRECA Digital Academy indicates that no incidents of bullying have been reported during the first half of the 17-18 school year.
+3313.666(B)(11) TRECA Digital Academy indicates that there were no reported incidents of bullying in the 2022-2023 school year.